 High Power Rifle Matches

 MSA is affiliated with the National Rifle Association (NRA), the Civilian Marksmanship Program (CMP), USA Shooting, and the Pennsylvania Rifle & Pistol Association.
 Each summer, NRA Conventional High Power Rifle matches are scheduled on our 100-yard range.
-For 2017, 50-shot matches will be held at 9:00 am and 10:30 am on April 22, May 20, June 17, July 4, August 26, and September 16, October 14 2018.
+See the Event Calendar for Dates.
 Sign up ahead of time by e-mailing the match director, Ron Keslar 717-432-9039 .
 Walk-on's will be accepted as space permits.

 North Harrisburg American Legion Post 1001 co-sponsors our high power rifle events.
 A number of range records have been set and may be seen from the match results page, which also lists the match results for individual matches.